metacube-manthan-rajoria/Assignments/004 - QA Testing/Chapter 001 - Testing Concepts/Assignment 1/Solution.md

     a.
 Is the user logged in?
     b.
 Did he apply for refund scheme in the first place.
     c.
 Does the user even has a trip scheduled?
+    d.
+Any condition under which a ticket cannot be cancelled. for eg chart prepared
 ```
 </details>